FE7R7/Java_SpringBoot_H2Database_RestAPI_OlympicGames/README.md

 Having access to data means being able to consult the data as a whole or to consult specific data contained in the database.
 Being able to add new information to the database or even to delete any data.

-The tools involved in the project are:
+The technologies involved in the project are:

 Eclipse IDE
 Java Language
 Spring Boot micro-service-based Java web framework offered by Spring Web browser
-Postman Application to allow us to test our Web API
+Postman Application to allow us to send requesting and test the Web API.

 Using Spring Initializr to configure our Java Maven project and inject three dependencies into our POM file: